hyperspy/hyperspy/doc/user_guide/big_data.rst

 Dask Scheduler
 --------------

 Dask is a flexible library for parallel computing in Python.
-All of the lazy operations in hyperspy run through dask.
+All of the lazy operations (and many of the non lazy operations) in hyperspy run through dask.
 Dask can be used to run computations on a single machine or scaled to a cluster.
-This section introduce the different scheduler and how to use them in HyperSpy - for more details, see the dask documention on `scheduling <https://docs.dask.org/en/stable/scheduling.html>`_.
+This section introduces the different schedulers and how to use them in HyperSpy - for more details, see the dask documention on `scheduling <https://docs.dask.org/en/stable/scheduling.html>`_.